Poopogen/markdown-cv/index.md

 `2022 – 2024`
 __CGU Cloud Platform__
-- Led acceptance testing, maintained user guides, and served as the primary application interface for users of a cloud platform that provides GPU and CPU resources for educational purposes.
+- Participated in system and acceptance testing, maintained user guides, and served as the primary application interface for users of a cloud platform that provides GPU and CPU resources for educational purposes.

 `2019 – 2022`
 __Synthetic Phenol Plant Optimization Project__